-You must use the wording shown below to reverse your application to send a report vote at a meeting for you.
-Please see Rule 27.4 for more details. resentative to I (insert name) am a member of (insert name) Limited.
-My address is: (please insert).
-I hereby revoke the appointment of (insert name) as my representative to vote for me Association's meeting on (insert date) made by me on the (insert date). at the I no longer authorise the person referred to above to represent me at the meeting ref above. erred to Your name Your signature
+ling shown below to reverse you Please see Rule 27.4 for more presentative to vote I (insert name) am a m ember of (insert name) Limited.
+My address is: (please insert). pointment of (insert name) as on (insert date) made by me o • or me at the I no longer authorise that above. ne person referred to above to represent me at the meetir ng referred to our name our signature